hperezperez/per-web-project/README.md

 - Place translate button at the top in the navbar
 - Re-organize your directory structure to reflect the suggested architecture outlined in Milestone 1
 - familiarize yourself with [PHP Gettext](http://php.net/manual/en/book.gettext.php)
 - Commit and Push all changes to GitHub early and often.
-This is where Dyaln and I evaluate all projects and code.
+This is where Dylan and I evaluate all projects and code.